iramler/score_uscots_2025_workshop/README.md

-# Creating Teaching Modules with the SCORE Network
+# Creating interactive modules for teaching with sports data

 > This page provides information and resources for the USCOTS 2025